publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/m__us_usc_t29_s705.md

     (23) __Institution of higher education__

-        The term “institution of higher education” has the meaning given the term in [section 1001 of title 20][/us/usc/t20/s1001].
+        The term “institution of higher education” has the meaning given the term in [section 1002 of title 20][/us/usc/t20/s1002].

     (24) __Local agency__

         The term “local agency” means an agency of a unit of general local government or of an Indian tribe (or combination of such units or tribes) which has an agreement with the designated State agency to conduct a vocational rehabilitation program under the supervision of such State agency in accordance with the State plan approved under [section 721 of this title][/us/usc/t29/s721].
 Nothing in the preceding sentence of this paragraph or in [section 721 of this title][/us/usc/t29/s721] shall be construed to prevent the local agency from arranging to utilize another local public or nonprofit agency to provide vocational rehabilitation services if such an arrangement is made part of the agreement specified in this paragraph.

-    (25) __Local workforce investment board__
+    (25) __Local workforce development board__

-        The term “local workforce investment board” means a local workforce investment board established under section 117 of the Workforce Investment Act of 1998 \[[29 U.S.C.
-2832][/us/usc/t29/s2832]\].
+        The term “local workforce development board” means a local board, as defined in section 3 of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3102][/us/usc/t29/s3102]\].

     (26) __Nonprofit__